tartley/resume/Jonathan-Hartley-resume.md

 *to present.* other events into configuration changes on hypervisors across multiple
               datacenters, to create and manage virtual machines, dynamic network configuration, access to GPU hardware and storage, presenting the results to users as their own private cluster.

               I analyze & deliver new features such as our first on-hypervisor agent, to which I migrated our server health checks.
-Moving features like this out of our centralized command-and-control service allows the code to be simpler, more scalable and more responsive.
-Having direct access to the hypervisor like this is much more reliable than micro-managing many hypervisors from afar by sending low-level commands over ssh, eliminating whole classes of on-call issues.
+Moving features out of our centralized command-and-control service, granting more direct access to the hypervisor, made the code simpler, and the health checks more detailed and insightful.

               The team then helped me migrate our primary and most involved workflow, launching VMs.
+This made the code more scalable and responsive, and especially more reliable than micro-managing many hypervisors from afar by sending low level commands over ssh.
+This eliminated whole classes of error from our on-call queue, which is important as we grow the fleet.

-              To support the company's side-hustle of building High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters, including server hardware, switches, and the routing of the thousands of networking connections between them, exporting the resulting model as detailed diagrams, bills of material, etc. This allowed Pre-Sales Engineering to present prospective clients with these details, along with quotes, on-demand, rather than after weeks, as is industry standard.
-This contributed to our smaller start-up winning multiple hundred-million dollar contracts over dominant competitors.
+              To support the company's builds of High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters, including servers, switches, and the routing of tens-of-thousands of networking connections between them, exporting the resulting model as detailed diagrams, bills of material, etc. This allowed Pre-Sales Engineering to use these documents during sales pitches, and produce quotes on-demand, rather than after weeks of design work, as has been industry standard.

 ------------- ---------------------------------------------------------------------------------